carla-simulator/map/doc/ad_map_access_qgis/ad_map_access_qgis.md

  ![Enable All](images/ID.png) : Generally it is required to select each layer(INTERSECTION, NORMAL, OTHER or UNKNOWN) under Lane Types, and then activate the lane id attribute to visualize the lane ids on the map.
 Enabling this button helps the user to bypass those steps, and directly visualize the lane ids on the map.
 Also, disabling the button removes the lane IDs from the map.

 ### How to use the tool <a name="howtouse"></a>
-- The python path is set to the current python bindings and the working folder.
-*$map> export PYTHONPATH=$PYTHONPATH:<path/to/>install/ad_map_access/lib/python3.6*
-- Load qgis from the working folder where the python environment was set.
-- The QGIS_PLUGINPATH can be configured optionally as a shell script file to avoid loading the plugin everytime, QGis is opened.
-  QGIS_PLUGINPATH=<path/to/>install/ad_map_access_qgis/share/qgis/python/plugins
 - Once the plugin is loaded, the CARLA ad_map_access toolbar is now available for use.
 - The map is loaded using the load map icon on the CARLA ad_map_access toolbar.
   Currently, it is possible to directly load a txt configuration file and xodr files from ad_map_access.